Tag Archives: Tudor detective

 Second in the series, this book moved much quicker for me than the first, Heresy.
 Key characters are already established as is the historical context, political manipulation and religious conflict [intricate at the best of times].
 There are plenty of traitorous suspects, dodgy meeting places, ill-advised assignations and dark alleyways to furnish twists and surprises a plenty.

-Read my review of HERESY, first in the Giordano Bruno series.
+Read my reviews of other books in the series:-

 If you like this, try:-